Bill Russell Bridge: Current bridge

 Construction work on a replacement bridge began in the fall of 2018.
 The design for the new bridge, by architect Miguel Rosales in collaboration with Alfred Benesch & Company, was intended to complement the nearby Zakim Bridge (with which Rosales was also involved).
 The new bridge was designed to have two vehicular lanes in each direction, a dedicated southbound bus lane, and a protected bicycle lane and sidewalk on each side.
 The dedicated bus lane was reported to be the first on a bridge in Boston.

 During construction, a temporary bridge was installed to carry pedestrians and three lanes of vehicular traffic.

 The new $180 million bridge was expected to be completed in 2023 to coincide with the 20th anniversary of the Zakim Bridge.
 However, due to defects discovered on September 29, 2021, in some of the welds/connections of a portion of the installed steel tub girders, project completion was delayed into early 2025.
 As of July 2025, work was expected to last into August.
 The new bridge was dedicated on September 24, 2025.

 Naming

 The bridge (both the structure built in 1900 and its replacement) was officially named the North Washington Street Bridge until 2024.
 In October 2024, the new bridge was officially named the William Felton "Bill" Russell Bridge in honor of Bill Russell.
 Russell was a player and player-coach for the Boston Celtics during 1956–1969, during which the team won 11 NBA championships.

-Locally, the bridge has been commonly known as the Charlestown Bridge, although The Boston Globe has noted that residents of Charlestown called it the North End Bridge.
-The Globe has opined the 2024 naming of the bridge after Bill Russell "puts an end to the hundred-year argument over whether the span should be known as the 'Charlestown Bridge' or the 'North End Bridge'."
+Locally, the bridge was commonly known as the Charlestown Bridge, although The Boston Globe noted that residents of Charlestown called it the North End Bridge.
+When the bridge was renamed in 2024, the Globe said the renaming of the bridge after Bill Russell "puts an end to the hundred-year argument over whether the span should be known as the 'Charlestown Bridge' or the 'North End Bridge'."